-The products of Jumper, FrSky, and Spektrum are famous as radios for micro drones.
-Among them, FrSky's products are the mainstream in the world.
+The products of RadioMaster, Jumper and FrSky are famous as radios for micro drones.

 Communication protocolThere are various protocols for control signals sent from Controller to Drone.
 You don't have to understand the protocol specifications, but you need to make sure that the protocol matches between Drone and Controller you want to fly.

 Most Tiny Whoops use one of the "Frsky", "DSMX" or "Flysky" protocols.
 It is certain to get a Controller that supports these three.
-Nowadays, you can get a Controller that supports multiple protocols for about USD100.
-Alternatively, some Controller can have an optional multi-protocol module added.
+Nowadays, you can get a Controller with built-in multi-protocol module for about USD100.
+Alternatively, some Controllers allow you to add multi-protocol module to the module bay .

 Among them, "Frsky" is the most popular protocol.
 When in doubt, it's a good idea to choose a drone and Radio that supports "Frsky."

-Also, if you use a transceiver (protocol) called Crossfire or ExpressLRS, radio waves can reach longer distances than usual (about 500 m).
+Also, if you use a transceiver (protocol) called TBS Crossfire, Frsky R9M or ExpressLRS, radio waves can reach longer distances than usual (about 500 m).